 Respect the GAL’s recommendations to the judge

 When you first get the GAL report, review it with your client.
 At this point, you already had the opportunity to present all of your “evidence” to the GAL.
 If the GAL report comes down against your client, you need to seriously think about what additional evidence, if any, could be used at trial.
 If you have a “workable” client, ask the GAL for some time to resolve issues and then work with your client to start fixing what needs to be fixed.

-Fundamentally, trials are difficult on children and the GAL will likely try to settle the case because of this reality.
+Fundamentally, trials are difficult for children, and the GAL will likely try to settle the case because of this reality.
 Therefore, you should be careful in demanding a trial if you don’t have any additional information than the GAL has already brought before the judge.
-The judge will often follow the GAL’s recommendation so you need to be extraordinarily persuasive to get the judge to sway from that.
+The judge will often follow the GAL’s recommendation, so you need to be extraordinarily persuasive to get the judge to sway from that.

-Although you obviously cannot make a decision for your client, part of your job is to counsel your client about the pros and cons of trial.
-Let it be known, there are limited pros.
-Trials break down relationships and they utilize a lot of court time and resources.
+Although you clearly cannot decide for your client, part of your job is to counsel your client about the pros and cons of the trial.
+Let it be known; there are limited pros.
+Trials break down relationships, and they utilize a lot of court time and resources.
 If you go to trial and you lose, you lose bargaining power with the court and the GAL.
 If you are representing the parent, that may mean that the GAL strongly recommends that your client demonstrate certain things before being allowed to file a new petition.
 If instead, your client is willing to follow the general recommendations of the GAL, you might be in a better place to proceed without having detailed instructions about what your client must do placed into a court order.

 Updated: January 2017